cheesypoofs/foundation-5-coda-2-clips/README.md

 fdequalizer - Creates 3 div panels with the equalizer data attributes

-fdreflow - Add to your JS file to reflow a particaly foundation script component
+fdreflow - Add to your JS file to reflow a particular foundation script component